 RESPs Contribution Limits

 As with any savings account registered through the government, an RESP has a contribution limit.
 This applies both to government contributions and to the amounts invested by the subscriber.
 Government contributions max out at $7,200 over the account’s lifetime.
-If the child doesn’t attend an accredited post-secondary, then any grant funds must be returned.
+If the child doesn’t attend an accredited post-secondary institution, then any grant funds must be returned.
 However, since an RESP can stay open for 36 years, there is ample time to use the savings.

 In terms of contribution limits for subscribers, these are broken down into two categories, detailed below.

 There are limits to the amount a subscriber can contribute each year.
 The subscriber can put up to $2,500 per year, an amount that is matched by a government grant of 20%.
 The subscriber can contribute more than that amount, though the government grant maxes out at the $2,500 mark.
 For example:

 - Year 1 Subscriber Contribution: $2,500